stefan-kolb/paas-profiles/README.md

 ### Vendor Verification

-This may be set to the date when the profile was officially created or audited by the vendor.
+This may be set to the `Date` when the profile was officially created or audited by the vendor.

 ### URL